ZhengdongWang/zhengdongwang.com/productivity.md

 {{ glass }}

 > Nobody tells this to people who are beginners, I wish someone told me.
 All of us who do creative work, we get into it because we have good taste.
 But there is this gap.
 For the first couple years you make stuff, it’s just not that good.
 It’s trying to be good, it has potential, but it’s not.
 But your taste, the thing that got you into the game, is still killer.
 And your taste is why your work disappoints you.
 A lot of people never get past this phase, they quit.
 Most people I know who do interesting, creative work went through years of this.
 We know our work doesn’t have this special thing that we want it to have.
 We all go through this.
-And if you are just starting out or you are still in this phase, you gotta know its normal and the most important thing you can do is do a lot of work.
-Put yourself on a deadline so that every week you will finish one story.
-It is only by going through a volume of work that you will close that gap, and your work will be as good as your ambitions.
-And I took longer to figure out how to do this than anyone I’ve ever met.
-It’s gonna take awhile.
-It’s normal to take awhile.
-You’ve just gotta fight your way through.

 {{ arkani-hamed2 }}

-> But let me say what this sort of qualitative strategy is... you need some concrete handle for how to proceed.
-That is the most difficult part of this whole business.
-We know what the big problems are, we know there are philosophies that guide us.
-All those things are there.
-The most difficult part is not that.
-Everyone has that.
-Everyone knows that.

-> The most different part is to find the little chink in the armor of the problem that's going to allow you to go in through the side and somehow start making some progress on it... we've discovered that we have to be led to the answer by the answer.
-We can't just flat-out jump to the final formulation.
-The progress is incremental in the sense that there is truth sitting there.
-And the wonderful thing about truth is that it's a great attractor.
+> The wonderful thing about truth is that it's a great attractor.
 All you have to do is to get somewhere in its vicinity, and also not fight it.

 > If more people realized this, I think we'd get many more people interested in doing physics, in actually doing it, because having the truth out there as a friend and something that you're sort of looking for and trying to head towards, is a tremendous leveler of the playing field when it comes to talents, inclination, are you strong mathematically, not strong mathematically.
 Having nature as a guide and a friend makes a humongous difference, because people of vastly different levels of talent and, of course you have to be very dedicated, but still, I mean, you can have very, very, you can be fast worker, slow worker.
 All of these things sort of pale to being somewhere in the vicinity of the right answer.